This document contains solutions to some of the commonly faced issues you are likely to encounter as an Admin.

 gw_), router tables (tables that start with

-rt_) and batch router tables (tables that start with
+rt_), and batch router tables (tables that start with

 If the number for any of the above possibilities is high (> 5), then we have incoming requests at a higher rate than what we can process.
 Consider adding another RudderStack node if possible.

-If you have access to RudderStack Enterprise edition, check out the Grafana dashboards
+If you have access to RudderStack Enterprise edition, check out the Grafana dashboards.

 When RudderStack enters "degraded" mode, it will only log the event and not process the event.
-If the issue why the server entered mode is temporary (Transformer is down), then fix the issue and restart the server in the normal mode.
+If the issue why the server entered the degraded mode is temporary (Transformer is down), then fix the issue and restart the server in the normal mode.

-When RudderStack enters "maintenance" mode, we take a back up of the old database and create a new database in "degraded" mode.
+When RudderStack enters "maintenance" mode, we take a back up of the old database and create a new database in the "degraded" mode.
 RudderStack will only log the event and not process the event in this case.
 If the issue is fixed, start another instance of RudderStack server in normal mode but in a different port (say 8081) pointing to the old DB.
-That will drain all the events in the old DB
+That will drain all the events in the old DB.

 Then restart the actual server in the normal mode by updating the